This information is part of the Modelica Standard Library maintained by the Modelica Association.

 7. Exclusions from License Grant.
 Neither the names of

-any of their trademarks or service marks, may be used to endorse or
+of their trademarks or service marks, may be used to endorse or promote

-promote products derived from this Original Work without express
+products derived from this Original Work without express prior permission

-property, and no patent license is granted to make, use, sell, offer
+other intellectual property, and no patent license is granted to make, use,

-for sale, have made, or import embodiments of any patent claims.
+sell, offer for sale, have made, or import embodiments of any patent

 No license is granted to the trademarks of Licensor even if such trademarks are included in the Original Work, except as expressly stated in this License.
 Nothing in this License shall be interpreted to prohibit Licensor from licensing under terms different from this License any Original Work that Licensor otherwise would have a right to license.